Polarity (international relations): Multipolarity

+Impact on conflict and cooperation

 Classical realist theorists, such as Hans Morgenthau and E. H. Carr, hold that multipolar systems are more stable than bipolar systems, as great powers can gain power through alliances and petty wars that do not directly challenge other powers; in bipolar systems, classical realists argue, this is not possible.

-Neorealist hold that multipolar systems are particularly unstable and conflict-prone, as there is greater complexity in managing alliance systems, and a greater chance of misjudging the intentions of other states.
+Neorealists hold that multipolar systems are particularly unstable and conflict-prone, as there is greater complexity in managing alliance systems, and a greater chance of misjudging the intentions of other states.
 Thomas Christensen and Jack Snyder argue that multipolarity tends towards instability and conflict escalation due to "chain-ganging" (allies get drawn into unwise wars provoked by alliance partners) and "buck-passing" (states which do not experience an immediate proximate threat do not balance against the threatening power in the hope that others carry the cost of balancing against the threat).
+John Mearsheimer also argues that buck passing is more common in multipolar systems.

 Multipolarity does not guarantee multilateralism and can pose a challenge against multilateralism.
 According to Kemal Derviş, a decline in unipolarity creates a crisis in multilateralism; it is possible to revive multilateralism in a multipolar system, but this is more threatened and the structure to do so is not fully developed.
 In multipolarity, larger powers can negotiate "mega-regional" agreements more easily than smaller ones.
 When there are multiple competing great powers, this can lead to the smaller states being left out of such agreements.
 Though multipolar orders form regional hegemonies around 'poles' or great powers, this can weaken economic interdependencies within regions, at least in regions without a great power.
 Additionally, as multipolar systems can tend to regional hegemonies or bounded orders, agreements are formed within these bounded orders rather than globally.
 Though, Mearsheimer predicts the persistence of a thin international order within multipolarity, which constitutes some multilateral agreements.

+The term multipolarity has been used to describe the development of close relations between China and the Russian Federation after the Cold War, emerging out of the shared goal to disrupt American leadership in the international system.
+According to Edina Julianna Haiszky, the Russian-Chinese alliance to create a multipolar international system is informed by their self-perception as independent civilisations rather than nation-states, precipitating a political desire to act as active shapers of the international system.